-- Students with identified learning disabilities may receive reasonable accommodations to assist with the academic success.
-Such accommodations may include added time to complete class work or homework, preferred classroom seating, minimizing, distractions, etc. These accommodations will be discussed on an individual basis with the family, teacher(s), and principal. - Students with identified learning disabilities, who require that the curriculum be reasonably modified to meet their learning needs, will have such modifications noted on grade reporting, or transcripts with an "M"; however, such notification will not indicate the reason for the modification.
+• Students with identified learning disabilities may receive reasonable accommodations to assist with the academic success.
+Such accommodations may include added time to complete class work

+Students with identified learning disabilities, who require that the curriculum be reasonably modified to meet their learning needs, will have such modifications noted on grade reporting, or transcripts with an "M"; however, such notification will not indicate the reason for the modification.
 A modified curriculum will be the result of collaboration with the family, teacher(s), and principal.